 The Coronavirus Aid, Relief and Economic Security (CARES) Act enacted by Congress in March of 2020 provided Fairmont State with limited emergency funds to assist students facing financial need as a result of COVID-19.
-Fairmont State signed the Certification and Agreement for Emergency Financial Aid Grants to Students under the CARES Act on April 9, 2020, submitted it to the U.S. Department of Education on April 11, 2020, received approval on April 27, 2020 and intends to use $1,713,280 to provide emergency grants to assist students.
-These funds are to be distributed to eligible students who complete an application and have experienced a COVID-19 related expense due to the disruption of campus operations, such as food, housing, course materials, technology, child care, medical and travel expense.
+Fairmont State signed the Certification and Agreement for Emergency Financial Aid Grants to Students under the CARES Act on April 9, 2020, submitted it to the U.S. Department of Education on April 11, 2020, received approval on April 27, 2020, and has used the full amount received, $1,713,280, to provide emergency grants to assist students.
+These funds were distributed to eligible students who completed an application and experienced a COVID-19 related expense due to the disruption of campus operations, such as food, housing, course materials, technology, child care, medical and travel expense.

-Students who meet the eligibility requirements provided by the U.S. Department of Education may be awarded a one-time emergency grant of $750 for full-time students and $500 for part-time as defined above.
-An estimated 2,694 students will be eligible to apply for the emergency grant.
+Students who met the eligibility requirements provided by the U.S. Department of Education were awarded emergency grants of $750 for full-time students and $500 for part-time.
+An estimated 2,694 students were eligible to apply for the emergency grant.
 Based on the latest guidance available from the Department of Education, in order to be eligible to receive a CARES Act grant, students were required to be Title IV eligible.
 The University used the following criteria to determine eligibility: *

 Fairmont State University is required to report to the U.S. Department of Education the number of students awarded 30 days from the day of receiving notification of the award and then every 45 days thereafter until the funds are depleted.
 Fairmont State received updated reporting requirements on September 23, 2020, requiring a report be submitted on the 10th of the month following the end of the quarter (April 10th, July 10, September 10th, and January 10th).

-|504||$367,250||May 27, 2020|
+|504||504||$367,250||May 27, 2020||May 27, 2020|

-|800||$583,500||July 13, 2020||August 27, 2020|
+|800||800||$583,500||July 13, 2020||July 13, 2020|

 |942||942||$687,250||August 27, 2020||August 27, 2020|

 *The information provided regarding CARES Act funding is based on the latest guidance available from the Department of Education.
 However, the Department of Education sets the criteria for distribution of CARES Act funding, and the University will update and follow this guidance as the information becomes available.